virsp/shelly-management/README.md

   - [x] Override DB API ip
 - [ ] Dashboard
   - [ ] Device reboot
+  - [ ] status if device is not responding
 - [ ] Per device support, as for now only common HTTP API will be focused on